Heart health is a hotly debated topic—and rightfully so. Heart disease is the leading cause of death in the United States.

 Overtime, high blood glucose can damage blood vessels and nerves that control the heart.

-The National Institute of Diabetes and Digestive and Kidney Diseases claims diabetics have a higher chance of developing heart disease, and have a greater chance of having a heart attack or stroke.16 It seems diabetes increases the risk of all clinical manifestations of CHD.17
+The National Institute of Diabetes and Digestive and Kidney Diseases claims diabetics have a higher chance of developing heart disease, and have a greater chance of having a heart attack or stroke.

 When most people think of blood pressure, they think of high blood pressure.
 This means the force of the pumping blood in arteries is higher than it should be.
 But how’s this relate to heart disease?